Our Commitment to Anti-Racism

 - In 2020, CCC supported Measure 110 and since its passage has been deeply involved in its implementation.
 Decriminalizing possession is in direct response to the war on drugs that has predominately harmed communities of color, especially Black communities.
 CCC staff have also contributed to advocacy efforts to hold off cuts to services that Measure 110 has funded.

-- Formally launching equity training for all staff
+- Formally relaunching a diversity, equity and inclusion training for all staff

 - Continuing to invest in improving culturally specific programs and becoming a more culturally responsive organization